pahenn/pahenn.com/content/tutorials/marketing-analytics-part-1.md

 In order to walk through anything, I'll need a starter project to begin with.
 If you have a website already that you want to track and correlate marketing and sales analytics, I encourage you to follow along with your own site.

-Since I'm a big fan of [Nuxt] and the Nuxt UI team, I'm going to use their [template for a SaaS](https://github.com/nuxt-ui-pro/saas){newTab=true} marketing site as my example.
+Since I'm a big fan of Nuxt and the [Nuxt UI](https://ui.nuxt.xom){newTab=true} team, I'm going to use their [template for a SaaS](https://github.com/nuxt-ui-pro/saas){newTab=true} marketing site as my example.
 It gives us enough features already in their demo to cover our use cases.
-These templates are a premium feature of Nuxt UI, so you have to purchase a license to use it.
-I really like them, I recommend purchasing a license and supporting their work.
+These templates are a premium feature of Nuxt UI, so you have to purchase a license to use it in production.
+I really like them, I recommend purchasing a license and supporting their work, and we can use them locally for this demo for free.

 Let's start by generating a new project from their template